LiveAsynchronousVisualizedArchitecture/simdb/README.md

 ![alt text](https://github.com/LiveAsynchronousVisualizedArchitecture/simdb/blob/master/numbered_slots_upshot.jpg "A key value store is kind of like this")

-# simdb
+# SimDB
 #### A high performance, shared memory, lock free, cross platform, single file, no dependencies, C++11 key-value store.

-simdb is part of LAVA (Live Asynchronous Visualized Architecture) which is a series of single file, minimal dependency, C++11 files to create highly concurrent software while the program being written runs live with internal data visualized.
+SimDB is part of LAVA (Live Asynchronous Visualized Architecture) which is a series of single file, minimal dependency, C++11 files to create highly concurrent software while the program being written runs live with internal data visualized.

 - Hash based key-value store created to be a fundamental piece of a larger software architecture.